Catch Me If You Can: Filming

-Filming was scheduled to begin in January 2002, but was pushed to February 7 in Los Angeles, California.
+Filming was scheduled to begin in January 2002 but was pushed to February 7 in Los Angeles, California.
 Locations included Burbank, Downey, New York City, Ontario International Airport (which doubled for Miami International Airport), Quebec City and Montreal.

 The film was shot in 147 locations in only 52 days.
 DiCaprio reflected, "Scenes that we thought would take three days took an afternoon."
 Filming ran from April 25–30 on Park Avenue, just outside the Waldorf-Astoria Hotel.
-Production moved to Orange, New Jersey and returned to Brooklyn for bank and courthouse scenes.
+Production moved to Orange, New Jersey, and returned to Brooklyn for bank and courthouse scenes.
 Shooting also took place at the TWA Flight Center at John F. Kennedy International Airport.
 Quebec City was chosen for its atmosphere.
 Place Royale, within Old Quebec, stands in for Montrichard, and the church in the background of the arrest scene is Notre-Dame-des-Victoires.

 Filming ended on May 12 in Montreal.

-Music
+Soundtrack

 The original score was composed and conducted by John Williams.
 The film's soundtrack was released on December 10, 2002, by DreamWorks Records.